 With WIT’s help, Karen equipped herself with the tools she needed to escape and rebuild her life.
 She says today that without WIT, she doesn’t know where she would be.
 “WIT’s counseling was more impactful than any class I’ve ever taken, more impactful than my college degree.
 WIT helped save my life.”

 Today, Karen proudly serves on Women In Transition’s Board of Trustees.
 She runs her own successful business, Karen Singer Tileworks, and is remarried to a loving and supportive husband.
-She is a passionate advocate for Domestic Violence Survivors.
-Karen shares her story so that others can understand the transformative impact that WIT’s services can have on survivors.
+She is a passionate advocate for Survivors of domestic violence.
+Karen shares her story so that others can understand the transformative impact that WIT’s services can have on Survivors.

 Karen told her story at the MISSION Story Slam in May 2018, winning first place and $250 for Women In Transition.